vladcalin/gemstone/docs/classes/pymicroservice.rst

     .. autoattribute:: pymicroservice.PyMicroService.static_dirs
         :annotation: = A list of directory paths in which the default Tornado app will search for static files.

+    .. autoattribute:: pymicroservice.PyMicroService.periodic_tasks
+        :annotation: = A list of tuples of functions and an integer, that schedules the function to be executed every given seconds in an asynchronous manner (there might be a slight delay in the function execution, depending on the io loop availability).

+    .. autoattribute:: pymicroservice.PyMicroService.service_registry_urls
+        :annotation: = A list of strings that represent the urls where the service registries are located.
+Pings them on service startup.
+The service registry must expose a ping(name, host, port) method and a locate_service(name) method via JSON RPC.

 .. autofunction:: pymicroservice.public_method